phil65/PrettyQt/docs/features/proxymodels/slicefilterproxymodel.md

 ## SliceFilterProxyModel

-Proxy model to filter an item view based on slices.
+Proxy model to filter an item view based on python slicing syntax.
+Since slicing operations are bijective, this model can filter without looping through rows or columns.
+Thus, this should perform much better than a SortFilterProxyModel with a column filter.
+(O(1) instead of O(n))

 ### Example

+To filter out every second row, and cut off the the first two columns:

 ```py
     model = MyModel()